Answer a few questions

-A significant tree is one that is either large, old or hold a historical significance in the community.
-Such trees include 30” Banyan, Kapok and 8” Royal Poinciana and Jacaranda trees.
+A significant tree is one that is either large, old, or holds a historical significance in the community.
+Such trees include 30” Banyan, Kapok, and 8” Royal Poinciana and Jacaranda trees.

 A “Grand tree” is one that is 30 inches in diameter when measured at breast height (DBH) or more except Laurel Oaks.

 A protected tree is any 4″ shade tree or larger DBH and any 8” understory tree or with a larger DBH.